 Also known as Cherry Pie, Heliotrope was immensely popular during the Victorian era in England.
-A bouquet of Heliotrope was laid on Emily Dickenson’s Coffin.
+A bouquet of Heliotrope was laid on Emily Dickenson’s coffin.
 This deliciously fragrant flower has fallen out of the spotlight in modern times.
 Native to Peru, compact plants stand 18-24 inches high, perfect for the front border.
-Also an excellent cut flower.
-We think its high time that these diminutive flowers once again bring their intoxicating vanilla fragrance to gardens everywhere!
+Also an exellent cut flower.
+We think it’s high time that these diminutive flowers once again bring their intoxicating vanilla fragrance to gardens everywhere!
 Caution, all parts of this plant are poisonous, especially to horses!